Lionel0923/tb-erlang-progression-model/README.md

 # tb-erlang-progression-model

-Mathematical model of tuberculosis progression comparing exponential and Erlang waiting-time assumptions, with applications to active case finding (ACF) interventions.
+Mathematical model of tuberculosis(TB) progression comparing exponential and Gamma-distributed waiting-time assumptions, with applications to active case finding (ACF) interventions.

 ---

 ## Overview

-This repository contains code and data to reproduce the analyses presented in our study on tuberculosis (TB) disease progression.
-We compare conventional exponential (memoryless) models with multi-stage Erlang formulations to better capture biologically realistic distributions of asymptomatic disease duration.
+This repository contains code and data to reproduce the analyses presented in our study on TB disease progression.
+We compare conventional exponential (memoryless) models with multi-stage Gamma-distributed formulations to better capture biologically realistic distributions of asymptomatic disease duration.

-The framework is used to evaluate how structural assumptions about disease progression influence long-term epidemiological projections and the estimated impact of active case finding (ACF) interventions.
+The framework is used to evaluate how structural assumptions about disease progression influence long-term epidemiological projections and the estimated impact of ACF interventions.

 ---

 ## Key Features

-* Implementation of both **exponential** and **Erlang (multi-stage)** TB progression models
+* Implementation of both **exponential** and **Gamma-distributed (multi-stage)** TB progression models
 * Bayesian calibration to epidemiological targets (India TB incidence)
 * Simulation of **active case finding (ACF)** interventions
 * Model comparison using **WAIC** and **LOO-CV**